 We’d love to see you get creative with other fillings!
-We of course love berries for this, as berries are super healthy food to include in your kids diets.
+We, of course, love berries for this, as berries are super healthy food to include in your kids’ diet.
 Both strawberries and blueberries are high in antioxidants and phytochemicals that protect those little bodies from damage, stress, and inflammation.
 I tried it with some cottage cheese, since we enjoy cottage cheese on TOP of our pancake, but it was a bit difficult to work with, and kind of runny.
 What fillings will you try?

 For the homemade pancake mix, go here: